Varun-Krishnan1/OpticNerveRegenNLP/README.md

 Embeddings generated from the BERT model were also used as node values for GraphSAGE (see above) rather than Gensim Word Vectors.
 However, the results with the BERT embeddings were found to be worse due to the face that BERT embeddigns were not meant to be compared (such as us using cosine similarity) like traditional word embedding are.

 ### GPT
 GPT has the potential to provide even better results than BERT.
 To test the use of a GPT model we used the GPT interface available from OpenAi at chat.openai.com.
 We chose to use the web interface rather than making api calls due to our high token size and therefore, high cost associated with the api.
-To use GPT we did not do any fine-tuning on the model and instead did a zero-shot classificaiton approach.
+To use GPT we did not do any fine-tuning on the model and instead did a zero-shot classificaiton approach and classified molecules into two classes, promoter or inhibitor.
+We did not add a third class due to a lack of a ground truth dataset with neutral molecules to evalute how well the model was predicting neutral molecules.

 **Generating Masked Training Sentences**
 The first goal is to generate masked sentences for molecules.
 This is done in Generating Masked Training Sentences.ipynb.